 Some information, but not personally identifying information, may be discussed within professional development activities, with the intent to increase therapist’s skills and advance the field of psychology.
 This is done, so that ultimately, we service our Clients the best we possibly can.

-Here at ME, your information is stored in a secure electronic manner.
-We believe that eliminating the need in storing Client information on paper files may improve the security of our Clients’ personal data.
-As a result, we aim to create a truly paperless practice where possible. more on eHealth in Au
+Here at ME, some of your information is stored in a secure electronic manner.
+We believe that eliminating the need in storing Client information on paper may improve the security of our Clients’ personal data.
+As a result, we aim to create a paperless practice where possible. more on eHealth in Au

 - Who is conducting the research?
 Your treating psychologist.

 - Who can participate?
 This research aims to work with Clients of Mind Zone Psychology (ME) who choose to participate in this study.

 - Why is the research being conducted?
 As part of being a learning organisation, we regularly conduct research and participate in academic investigations into the effectiveness of different treatment modalities as applicable to variety of Client presentations.

 - What you will be asked to do?
 Our Clients are not expected to perform any additional tasks.
 The research is conducted using the data collected in a course of typical psychotherapy.
 The results are then statistically analysed to provide empirical evidence in evaluating and guiding psychotherapy and assessments.

 - The expected benefits of the research.
 It is expected that the results of this research will contribute to better theoretical and practical foundations in psychotherapy and assessment in mental health.